stephenpascoe/pycim-mp/README.md

 What is pycim-mp ?
 --------------------------------------

-jscim is a highly modularised javascript library built ontop of underscore, backbone & jquery.
-It is designed to render & display metadata compliant with the Metafor CIM standards.
+pycim-mp is a CIM meta-progamming utility written in python.
+It is an essential part of the CIM eco-system of tools & services that allows developers to work with CIM metadata in the encoding of their choice and in the programming language of their choice. pycim-mp achieves this by forward engineering code based upon a pythonic representation of the CIM schema.

-Why jscim ?
+Why pycim-mp ?
 --------------------------------------

 CIM metadata is typically encoded in an xml format that is complex in structure and large  in size.  jscim resolves these issues and allows 3rd parties to effortlessly integrate CIM metadata into their websites.